 - the sharing of relevant information between pupil-home-school

 - ensure pupils understand the Behaviour Policy – rewards and consequences

 Behaviour and Attendance

 In order to provide the best possible learning environment for pupils and staff, the school office will contact parents if we have concerns with regard to attendance and punctuality.
-Mr Fuller (Deputy Headteacher) oversees the display of attendance percentages, which helps us to celebrate positive attendance for individuals and tutor groups.
+Mr Morgan (KS3 Pupil Progress Co-ordinator) oversees the display of attendance percentages, which helps us to celebrate positive attendance for individuals and tutor groups.